-Multiple epiphyseal dysplasia (also known as dysplasia epiphysealis multiplex or Fairbank disease) is a type of non-rhizomelic dwarfism characterised by flattening and fragmentation of epiphyses.
+Multiple epiphyseal dysplasia (also known as dysplasia epiphysealis multiplex or Fairbank disease) is a type of non-rhizomelic dwarfism characterized by flattening and fragmentation of epiphyses.

 Multiple epiphyseal dysplasia is inherited in an autosomal dominant pattern.

 - hypoplastic tibial and femoral condyles with shallow intercondylar notch